Home

 Period Authenticity

 The most enthusiastic readers of historical novels usually prefer novels that are well-researched and present a vivid, authentic portrait of the time and place in which they are set, from details of dress, food, manners and technology to the characters' habits of thought.
-Some of the novels published in 2011 which combine strong research with superb storytelling include Cecelia Holland's The King's Witch about a woman healer who accompanies Richard the Lionheart on Crusade; Elizabeth Chadwick's To Defy a King about a medieval woman who stands up to the brutal King John; and Mary Doria Russell's Doc about Doc Holliday.
+Some novels which combine strong research with superb storytelling include Cecelia Holland's The Secret Eleanor about the young Eleanor of Aquitaine and her sister Petronilla; Elizabeth Chadwick's A Place Beyond Courage, finally published in the U.S. in 2012, about a medieval woman who stands up to the brutal King John; and Mary Doria Russell's Doc about Doc Holliday.

-Hilary Mantel's complex, thoughtful and psychologically perceptive Wolf Hall, about Henry VIII's enforcer Thomas Cromwell, won the 2009 Booker Prize for good reason.
-It's a fantastic read for anyone who appreciates literary historical fiction and a fresh, absorbing take on the Tudor period.
+Hilary Mantel's complex, thoughtful and psychologically perceptive Wolf Hall and its sequel Bring up the Bodies, about Henry VIII's enforcer Thomas Cromwell, won Booker Prizes in 2009 and 2012 for good reason.

 Seasonal Appeal